How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 PartMain Function

-CylinderCreates sealed chamber for pumping
+CylinderCreates a sealed chamber for pumping

 Piston / PlungerProduces suction and delivery pressure

-Piston RodTransfers reciprocating force
+Piston RodTransfers the reciprocating force

 Connecting RodConverts rotary motion into linear motion